 LOP-related tests will report results vs NNVC-7.0 Anchor (LOP.2 filter and NN-Intra are enabled by default).
 HOP-related tests to report results in comparison to HOP Anchor (HOP.1 filter and NN-Intra enabled), unless alternative anchor is specified in the test description.

-Proponents of EE1 should follow timeline, and any delay compared to timeline for code release should be advertise and agreed on the reflector.
-Code release after timeline without notice would be revert on the repository.
+Proponents of EE1 should follow the prescribed timeline, and any delay compared to timeline for code release should be advertised and agreed on the reflector.
+Code releases after timeline milestones without notice would be reverted on the repository.

 Overview